 Machine Learning and Artificial Intelligence Practice

 Brad is a quantitative thinker by nature, who enjoys tinkering with algorithms.
-To develop a deeper understanding of machine learning algorithms, Brad has returned to the University of Michigan, part time and using distance learning avenues, to pursue a Master in Applied Data Science in February 2022 from the University of Michigan’s School of Information.
-As a part of that curriculum, Brad is studying the math, statistics, and computer science (Python), which serve as the basis for artificial intelligence (AI).
-Specific coursework includes SQL & Databases, SQL Architectures & Technologies, Efficient Data Processing, Scalable Data Processing, Math Methods for Data Science, Data Mining, Supervised Learning, Unsupervised Learning, Deep Learning, Machine Learning Pipelines, Natural Language Processing, and Network Analysis.
-Brad expects to graduate in 2021.
+To develop a deeper understanding of machine learning algorithms, Brad earned a Master of Applied Data Science in February 2022 from the University of Michigan’s School of Information.
+As a part of that curriculum, Brad studied the math, statistics, and computer science (Python), which serve as the basis for artificial intelligence (AI).
+Specific coursework included SQL & Databases, SQL Architectures & Technologies, Efficient Data Processing, Scalable Data Processing, Math Methods for Data Science, Data Mining, Supervised Learning, Unsupervised Learning, Deep Learning, Machine Learning Pipelines, Natural Language Processing, and Network Analysis.

-At Epstein Becker Green, Brad leads an initiative to comprehensively serve the legal needs of those clients that either develop or use AI tools.
+At Epstein Becker Green, Brad leads an initiative to serve the legal needs of those clients that either develop or use AI tools.
 That initiative cuts across the firm’s practice areas to include both health and labor.

 Brad serves as Chairman of the Board and Chief Data Scientist of EBG Advisors, Inc. Affiliated with the law firm, EBG Advisors is a Washington, D.C., based consultancy that takes a multidisciplinary approach to helping health care and life sciences companies navigate the many obstacles that they face.
 EBG Advisors is a network of international attorneys, regulatory affairs professionals, reimbursement experts, engineers, clinicians, quality systems advisors, and other professionals who specialize in providing coordinated guidance and solutions across various segments of the health care industry.
 In his role with EBG Advisors, Brad leads multidisciplinary teams delivering those integrated services.
 As Chief Data Scientist, in addition to working with clients bringing AI-driven medical products to market, Brad collaborates with other attorneys and consultants in such diverse areas as antitrust, employment law, and health care reimbursement, where data analysis plays a key role in successfully serving the client’s needs.